avantifellows/otp-service/README.md

 # Avanti Fellows OTP Service

-This repository contains code for sending, re-sending and verifying OTP sent to mobile numbers.
+This repository contains code for sending and verifying OTP sent to mobile numbers.

 ## Usage
 The service is exposed in the form of two endpoints